-Council currently utilizes a service charge to fully recover the cost of Council's waste services and provide for future landfill rehabilitation costs.
-The garbage service charge is not capped under the Fair Go Rates System, and Council will continue to allocate surplus funds from this charge towards the provision of waste services.
+Council currently utilizes a service charge to fully recover the cost of Council's eligible waste services and provide for future landfill rehabilitation costs.
+The waste service charge is not capped under the Fair Go Rates System, and Council will continue to allocate the funds from this charge towards the provision of waste services.